 In the first year, courses are taken in the Graduate core curriculum, and clinical skills begin development in the primary care setting.
 In the second year, the specialty includes further coursework in pediatric complex care, and clinical experiences include more advanced primary care skills and exposure to the outpatient specialty or chronic care setting.
 A total of at least 540 clinical hours are required to meet licensure requirements for the state of California, as well as national certification by the PNCB.

 Review the sample curriculum for this specialty.
+Please note that courses are subject to change.

-Learn more about our Post-Master's Studies.
+Learn more about our Post-Master's Certificate Program.

 Abbey Alkon, RN, PhD, FAAN